Skip to main content

 Ending Replay

 Many cash matches are recorded in order to allow players to view replays as well as allow Skillz to monitor fair play.
-The SDK provides an option that will allow you to end the replay after successfully submitting scores before progressing.
+The SDK provides an option that will allow you to end the replay after successfully submitting scores, but before progressing.
 This prevents unnecessarily long replays when the players interact with other gameplay elements like Progression.
 If you choose not to manually end the replay, the replay will end when the game returns to the Skillz UI.

-You might want to consider supporting this feature in your game to allow users more control to conserve on resources i.e. battery, network etc.
+You might want to consider supporting this feature in your game to allow users more control to conserve on resources (i.e. battery, network etc.).

 If you invoke this method before calling SubmitScore a value of false will be returned.
-It is always recommended, to submit the player score as soon as the match gameplay ends, if possible.
+It is always recommended to submit the player score as soon as the match gameplay ends, if possible.

 bool success = SkillzCrossPlatform.EndReplay();